From Benchmarks to Skills: Low-Rank Factors for LLM Evaluation: Skill Naming and Interpretation Procedure

+Each factor is labeled by prompting an LLM with short descriptions of its representative tasks identified in Step~1.
+The model is instructed to propose a concise descriptive name that summarizes the shared capability reflected by these tasks.
+The prompt does not restrict the label to predefined categories, allowing labels to emerge naturally from task semantics.
+The authors review and refine the suggested labels for clarity and consistency.

 In order to capture what each factor name is as a skill we had the next prompt. ``We produced a PAF model where the original data matrix contains the performances of LLMs on a set of tasks (LLMs as the observations and tasks are the variables).
 The PAF model produced 8 factors we treat as LLM skills.
 In order to give a skill name to each factor - attached are the strongest loadings for each one of the factors.
 Additionally, here is a description of each one of the tasks that were evaluated.
-Can you please take into account both the positive and negative loadings and label each one of the factors as a skill?''
-In Table~\ref{tab:tasks_desciption} are the different tasks descriptions.
+Can you please take into account both the positive and negative loadings and label each one of the factors as a skill?'' \footnote{We verified that varying the labeling prompt (e.g., per-factor vs. all-factors, with or without the word `skill') produced identical factor interpretations, confirming that the semantic consistency arises from the loadings themselves rather than prompt phrasing.} In Table~\ref{tab:all_tasks_merged} are the different tasks descriptions.